Mahlarian/Sopharahsis/README.md

 **If you are looking for help on this bot, please use the `s!help` command within a Discord server that has Sopharahsis.
 For more information, you can also visit the Wiki at the top of this page.**

 **Encounter an issue?
 Please send a report in the "Issues" tab at the top of this page.
 Issue status will be marked with a tag to confirm if they've been patched, re-created, or do not exist.**

+**If you are viewing the code, it is recommended you use a [JSON beautifier](http://jsonpathfinder.com/).
+Copy the raw code, and paste it in the box on the left, then click "beautify".**